 In order to qualify for this program, there are a few special requirements.

 First, at least one of the clients on the loan must be a first-time home buyer.
 This is defined as not having had any ownership interest in a residential property in the last three years prior to application.

 The client also must take and pass a HomePath Ready buyer education course.
 The course takes anywhere between four and six hours for most people and is available in English and Spanish.
 At completion, you’ll get a certificate for your real estate agent to submit with your offer and any request for closing cost assistance.
 The course costs $75, but this can be reimbursed as part of your closing cost assistance.

 This program can be a great deal for first-time home buyers.

 If you’re not buying a HomePath property, there’s still a 3% down payment option available to you – it just doesn’t have a fancy name.
 The main difference between these programs is that you can’t ask for closing cost assistance.

 Though, there are some commonalities between the two programs: The lowest median FICO credit score of all clients on the loan must be 620 or higher, and the property has to be a one-unit primary property.

 Also, the maximum debt-to-income (DTI) ratio you can have is 50%.
 DTI is a comparison of your existing debts including car and house payments, student and personal loans and credit card payments against your monthly income.
 For the best chance of approval, your DTI should be no higher than 45%.

 Freddie Mac has its own 3% down payment option, known as Home Possible.

 In terms of other restrictions, the income of all clients on the loan generally has to be no more than 100% of the area median where you’re looking to buy.
-If it’s an area that Freddie Mac considers underserved, this restriction may not apply.
+If it’s in an area Freddie Mac considers to be low income, these limits don’t apply.